gcc-mirror/gcc/gcc/config/arm/arm.md

 	 (const_string "no")))

 ; Enable all alternatives that are both arch_enabled and insn_enabled.
+; FIXME:: opt_enabled has been temporarily removed till the time we have ; an attribute that allows the use of such alternatives.
+; This depends on caching of speed_p, size_p on a per ; alternative basis.
+The problem is that the enabled attribute ; cannot depend on any state that is not cached or is not constant ; for a compilation unit.
+We probably need a generic "hot/cold" ; alternative which if implemented can help with this.
+We disable this ; until such a time as this is implemented and / or the improvements or ; regressions with removing this attribute are double checked.
+; See ashldi3_neon and <shift>di3_neon in neon.md.

  (define_attr "enabled" "no,yes"
    (cond [(and (eq_attr "predicable_short_it" "no")
 	       (and (eq_attr "predicated" "yes")